believer/willcodefor.beer/src/markdown/uses.md

 - My editor font is [Cascadia Code](https://github.com/microsoft/cascadia-code).
   I used to love [Dank Mono](https://dank.sh/) but was suffering from integration problems with my terminal.
+Want to use [MonoLisa](http://monolisa.dev/) when the issues with kitty have been fixed.

 - My editor theme is a port of [Night Owl](https://github.com/haishanh/night-owl.vim) by [Sarah Drasner](https://sarahdrasnerdesign.com/) to vim.